 “For My thoughts are not your thoughts, nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”

 And, scripture passages such as Deuteronomy 32:4 can give us confidence that God will always do what is just (i.e., righteous).

-Although it is difficult to understand why some people are much more blessed with favorable attributes than most people and other people are much less blessed with favorable attributes than most people, it is important for us to trust that God has sound reasons for allowing such disparities.
-Believing that God loves us, as indicated by a number of scriptures, including Romans 5:8 and 8:39, should encourage us to trust Him, even if we have attributes that we would prefer not to have and/or don’t have attributes that we would like to have.
+Although it is difficult to understand why some people are much more blessed with favorable attributes than most people and, conversely, other people are much less blessed with favorable attributes than most people, it is important for us to trust that God has prudent reasons for allowing such disparities.
+Believing that God loves us, as indicated by a number of biblical scriptures, including Romans 5:8 and 8:39, should encourage us to trust Him, even if we have some attributes that we would prefer not to have and/or do not have other attributes that we would like to have.